CCE Country Profile

 I) Climate change context

-The Cook Islands are located in the South Pacific Ocean with 15 islands spread across nearly 2 million km2.
-According to the World Bank, Cook Islands are highly exposed to tropical cyclones with damaging winds, storm surges and floods, and endure, on average, 18 cyclones per decade.
+The Cook Islands are located in the South Pacific Ocean.
+They consist of 15 islands spread across nearly 2 million km2.
+According to the World Bank, the Cook Islands are highly exposed to tropical cyclones with damaging winds, storm surges and floods, and endure, on average, 18 cyclones per decade.
 Projections suggest climate change will cause a shift in the global average intensity of tropical cyclones toward stronger storms, with an estimated intensity increase of 2-11% by 2100 (2010).
 The Cook Islands are thus extremely vulnerable to climate change in the form of more intense storms, saltwater intrusion, rising sea levels, drought, ocean acidification, and changing growing conditions.

 The Cook Islands has a population of approximately 17,500, and in 2021, emissions were 5.4tCO2/person, according to the Global Carbon Atlas.
 This is equivalent to nearly 60% of the world average during the reporting period according to the Cook Islands’ 3rd National Communication (2019).